Practicing yoga with your partner helps to build trust, create harmony, and strengthen bonds. Here's how to benefit from your own practice.

 Couples Yoga Builds Trust

-When you and your partner practice together doing Asanas (yoga poses), you must trust each other in every pose.
+When you and your partner practice exercise together doing Asanas (yoga poses), you must trust each other in every pose.
 You rely on your partner to hold onto you, stay put, or stay balanced.
 This total reliance on the other creates a sense of trust and reassurance as you realize your partner is there for you.
-These small successes in a couple’s practice are different than in daily life but they create a special bond.
+These small successes in a couple’s practice are different than in daily life but they create a special bond that will bring you closer together.
 A partner pose is give and take and you learn that sometimes you can and should relinquish control.

 All of the lessons learned in a yoga practice can and often do transfer to life off the mat.
 Since there’s no real cost if one of you messes up a yoga pose, you learn to accept mistakes gracefully.
 These feelings of trust and support tend to grow throughout your practice and beyond.